etaskr/coding-task/README.md

 ### What we will be looking for in the applicant and the application

 We are looking for *engineers* that can lead technology and design decisions without the need for explicit guidance.
-We value the following:

-* SOLID design principles.
-    * Single use, inversion of control, dependency injection et al.
-    * Considered design patterns over spaghetti code. eg. MVC, Pub/Sub, Factory, etc
-* Testable, clean code.
-    * Unit tests.
-    * Integration tests.
-    * Simplicity of setup / mocks for testing.
-* Modular and maintainable code.
-    * Package managers.
-    * Documentation.
-    * Understandability.
-    * Coding standards.
-    * Scalable solutions.
+This is why we are not providing an exact outline of what we are looking for, so we influence your direction on this task as little as possible.
+We want to see how you work unencumbered and get to know what really matters to you when developing a web application.

 ## Getting Started